-(4) The majority of public housing family sites fall within HUD's 85 to 115% acceptable deconcentration range.
-Six sites lie outside this range, however, RHA has reviewed the issue and developed procedures to monitor and correct the trend.
+The majority of public housing family sites fall within HUD's 85 to 115% acceptable deconcentration range.
+Three sites lie outside this range, however, RHA has reviewed the issue and developed procedures to monitor and correct the trend.
 Projects outside of the acceptable deconcentration range will be addressed as vacancies arise in those locations.
 When a vacancy becomes available, the unit will be offered to an appropriate family whose income will either lower or raise the average income for the complex.
 This process will continue until such time that the complex falls within the acceptable range.
 All steps implemented will comply with 24 CFR 903.2.
-Due to the Coronavirus Pandemic, there was an increase in reported imminent danger cases that resulted in many PH families being relocated to various developments without consideration of income to relieve those families from the reported imminent danger transfers.
+Due to the Coronavirus Pandemic, there was an increase in reported imminent danger cases that resulted in many PH families being relocated to various developments without consideration of income to relieve those families from the reported imminent threat.
+The ACOP was revised and approved by the Board to address the imminent danger transfers.
 Additionally, there were many families that vacated the unit without proper notification to management which contributed to the high percentages of various developments within our deconcentration range.